Despite what lawmakers and reformers may say, you can’t really be measured.

 - We have virtual charter schools that have loose regulations.

-Since you are a government employee, your salary is established by a governing body that probably does not have a background in an educational career.
+Since you are a government employee, your salary is established by a governing body whose members probably do not have a background in an educational career.
 The standards of the very curriculum that you must teach may not even be written by educators.
 And the tests that measure how well your students have achieved are usually arbitrary at best.
 And now that we have less money spent per-pupil in this state than we had before the start of the Great Recession, we are demanded to teach more kids in bigger classes with less resources.

 There simply is a lot working against us.